-- WHAT(1) > 0.0: gas pressure in atmospheres (see Note 1 below). - = 0.0: ignored - < 0.0: resets to 1 atm a possible previously input pressure value
+$\mathbf{WHAT}(1) > 0.0$: gas pressure in atmospheres (see Note 1 below).

+< 0.0: resets to 1 atm a possible previously input pressure value

-- WHAT(2) = RHOR factor: this factor multiplies the density of a material when calculating the density effect parameters (e.g., if a reduced density is used to simulate voids, but of course the density effect parameters must be computed with the actual local physical density at the microscopic level).
-See Note 3 below. - = 0.0: ignored - < 0.0: a possible previously input value is restored to default = 1.0
+WHAT(2) = RHOR factor: this factor multiplies the density of a material when calculating the density effect parameters (e.g., if a reduced density is used to simulate voids, but of course the density effect parameters must be computed with the actual local physical density at the microscopic level).
+See Note 3 below.

+< 0.0: a possible previously input value is restored to default = 1.0

-- WHAT(3) > 0.0: average ionisation potential to be used for dE/dx calculations (eV) - < 0.0: a default value of the average ionisation potential is obtained from the systematics of Ziegler [209] or Sternheimer, Berger and Seltzer [194, 195] - = 0.0: ignored
+WHAT(3) > 0.0: average ionisation potential to be used for dE/dx calculations (eV)

+< 0.0: a default value of the average ionisation potential is obtained from the systematics of Ziegler [206] or Sternheimer, Berger and Seltzer [191, 192]